 The work of a financial translator doesn’t allow for any errors.
-And yet … Not only an error, even in this area, is human, but more importantly it can cost you dear.
-For that, you can check with HSBC and Continental Illinois…
+And yet … Not only an error, even in this area, is human, but more importantly it can cost you dearly.
+Just ask HSBC or Continental Illinois…

 1. The punctuation mistake